frontend-fxs/InterviewTemplate/README.md

 ## Requirements:

 * Only 2 pages are necessary:
-* * A home page with a highlighted news item at the top plus news headlines grouped by category with links to the only detailed view of the news.
+    * A home page with a highlighted news item at the top, plus news headlines grouped by category with links to the only detailed view of the news.
-* * A second page that will be the detailed view of the news item.
+    * A second page that will be the detailed view of the news item.

 ### Elements common to both pages: